-A tooth and facial pain solution is out there
+A tooth, Sinus and Facial Pain Solution is out there

 A dentist who understands the principle of physiologic dentistry might be the best placed to effectively solving your discomfort if your tooth and facial pain is caused by a malfunctioning jaw, or temporomandibular, joint (TMJ).